NetID - Changing Your NetID

 This document explains the policy for having a NetID changed.

 Important: A NetID change can cause temporary loss of access to some campus services, or potentially, data loss.
 As we become aware of services that are negatively impacted by NetID changes we will document them at the bottom of this page.
 Scroll down for more information.

 NetIDs may be changed in a variety of circumstances.
 You may request a NetID change if you meet any of the criteria below.

 Your legal name has changed.
 To have your legal name changed, follow the instructions below.
 Note: A legal name change is not required to change your NetID.

-Students: Complete the steps in the Student Name Change Form.
+Students: Complete the steps in the Student Center using these instructions.

 Faculty and staff: Contact your department's HR or payroll staff.